talia0404/PROG7313-Group-1/README.md

 3. When the user logs in make sure that their credentials are validated against the database records

+### 11 March

+1. User Entity, DAO and database:

+Create UserEntity with a unique username constraint.

+Define UserDao with methods to insert a user and query by username.

+Update AppDatabase to include both UserEntity and your event entity.

+2. Register Screen:

+In RegisterActivity, validate input, check for unique username, insert user, and then pass the username to the event creation screen.

+Event Creation Screen:

+Retrieve the username from the Intent.

+Update a TextView to show a personalised greeting.

+**Once you're done with writing to and reading from the database:**

+3. Event Management Screen:

+Create a list screen that displays all saved events using RecyclerView.

+Allow users to update or delete events.

 Resources:

 Android: Room, Saving Local Data the Modern Way: